Reitbrook

 Reitbrook ([ˈʁaɪtbʁoːk]) is a quarter of Hamburg, Germany, in the borough of Bergedorf.
 It has a population of only 522 people (2020).
 It is popular for its wind mill.

 Geography

 Reitbrook borders the quarter Kirchwerder, Ochsenwerder, Neuengamme and Allermöhe.
 It is located at the Dove Elbe.

 Politics

-These are the results of Reitbrook in the Hamburg state election:
+These are the results of Reitbrook (counted together with Allermöhe, Billwerder, Moorfleet, Tatenberg, and Spadenland in 2025) in the Hamburg state election: